MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/intermittent-periodic-network-issue.md

 ### Low kernel memory

-See [Issues related to low kernel memory](intermittent-periodic-authentication.md#issues-related-to-low-kernel-memory) for more details.
+For more information, see [Issues related to low kernel memory](intermittent-periodic-authentication.md#issues-related-to-low-kernel-memory).

 ### Disable offloading